gsoules/MkDocs/digital-archive/docs/user/pdf-report.md

 ## Search results reports

 The next two sections describe the compact and detailed search results reports.
-Which kind of report gets created depends on which layout you are using to display search results.
-This will be explained below.
+Which kind of report gets created depends on which layout you are using to display search results as will be explained later.

 To create either kind of report: